Interviews with Maternal and Child Health Nutrition Leaders

 Emerging Nutrition Leaders (ENL) in MCH Nutrition Training

 The Emerging Nutrition Leaders in MCH Training Institute is a year-long program designed to train future leaders in the area of MCH Nutrition.
-This program is a joint collaborative effort of MCH Nutrition Training Programs at the University of Alabama, Birmingham, Baylor College of Medicine, Tulane University, University of Minnesota and the University of Tennessee, Knoxville, with funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau.
+This program is a joint collaborative effort of MCH Nutrition Training Programs at the University of Alabama, Birmingham, Arizona State University, Baylor College of Medicine, Tulane University, University of Minnesota and the University of Tennessee, Knoxville, with funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau.

 The Emerging Leaders Institute focuses on leadership skill development centered on the MCH Leadership Competencies and ability to develop a policy brief.
-During the first six months, participants complete a leadership assessment, readings, case studies, complete modules developed from the MCH Navigator’s 5-minute MCH micro-learning series, and participate in monthly conference calls with the faculty to enhance understanding of material and applicability to leadership in nutrition.
+During the first six months, participants complete a leadership assessment, readings, case studies, complete modules developed from the MCH Navigator’s 5-minute MCH micro-learning series, and participate in monthly conference calls with faculty to enhance understanding of material and applicability to leadership in nutrition.
 In the second six months, participants work in teams on a policy brief project and participate in 6 months of individualized professional coaching by a certified Strength-Based Leadership coach.
-Faculty are available throughout the Emerging Nutrition Leaders Institute to continue building the nutritionist’s leadership skills and provide guidance on the policy brief project.
+Faculty are available throughout the Emerging Nutrition Leaders Institute to continue building the nutritionists’ leadership skills and provide guidance on the policy brief project.
 There is no registration fee for the Emerging Leaders in MCH Nutrition Training Institute.
 To learn more about the Institute and apply for the upcoming cohort, click HERE

 Maternal and Child Health Leadership Skills Development for Graduate Students